ichaturvedi/multi-objective-elasticity/README.md

 Preprocessing
 ---
-- The training samples are a vector of landmarks and emotion label (see data folder for sample happy vs neutral).
+- The training samples are a vector of landmarks and emotion label.
 - Spatio-temporal ICA with barrier function is used to extract significant components (see folder spatialica)

 We run the script in spatialica folder as follows: